-Artificially propagated specimens of hybrids are not subject to the provisions of the Convention when:

-- 1) they are traded in flowering state; - 2) they are professionally processed for commercial retail sale, e.g. labelled with printed labels and packaged in printed packages; - 3) they can be readily recognized as artificially propagated specimens by exhibiting a high degree of cleanliness, undamaged inflorescences, intact root systems and a general absence of damage or injury that would be characteristic of plants originating in the wild; - 4) do not exhibit characteristics of wild origin, such as damage by insects or other animals, fungi or algae adhering to leaves or mechanical damage to inflorescences, roots, leaves, or other parts resulting from collection; and - 5) labels or packages indicate the trade name of the specimen, the country of artificial propagation or, in case of international trade during the production process, the country, where the specimen was labelled and packaged; and labels or packages show a photo of the flower, or demonstrate by other means the appropriate use of labels and packages in an easily verifiable way.
+Artificially propagated specimens of hybrids are not subject to the provisions of the Convention when: - a) they are traded in flowering state, i.e. with at least one open flower per specimen, with reflexed petals; - b) they are professionally processed for commercial retail sale, e.g. labelled with printed labels and packaged with printed packages; - c) they can be readily recognized as artificially propagated specimens by exhibiting a high degree of cleanliness, undamaged inflorescences, intact root systems and general absence of damage or injury that could be attributable to plants originating in the wild; - d) plants do not exhibit characteristics of wild origin, such as damage by insects or other animals, fungi or algae adhering to leaves, or mechanical damage to inflorescences, roots, leaves or other parts resulting from collection; and - e) labels or packages indicate the trade name of the specimen, the country of artificial propagation or, in case of international trade during the production process, the country where the specimen was labelled and packaged; and labels or packages show a photograph of the flower, or demonstrate by other means the appropriate use of labels and packages in an easily verifiable way.
+Plants not clearly qualifying for the exemption must be accompanied by appropriate CITES documents.
+B. Proponent Switzerland.

-B. Proponent